xamarin/dev-days-labs/HandsOnLab/README.md

 public event PropertyChangedEventHandler PropertyChanged;
 ```

-This is the method that we will invoke whenever a property changes.
-This means we need a helper method to implement called **OnPropertyChanged**:
+We will code a helper method named **OnPropertyChanged** that will raise the **PropertyChanged** event (see below).
+We will invoke the helper method whenever a property changes.

 ##### C# 6 (Visual Studio 2015 or Xamarin Studio on Mac)
 ```csharp